neptune-ai/docs/docs/integrations/tensorboard.rst

 Support
 -------
-If you find yourself in any trouble drop an issue or talk to us directly on the |support-chat|.
+If you need assistance, report an issue in Git, or talk to us directly in a |support-chat|.

 ..
 External links